ankitects/anki-manual/searching.md

 search for "dog" - will match words like "doggy" and "underdog" too

 `dog cat`
-finds notes with both "dog" and "cat", such as "a dog and cat"
+finds notes that have both "dog" and "cat" on them, such as "raining cats and dogs"".

 `dog or cat`
 finds notes with either "dog" or "cat"